 glaring at his elbows--it hurt my prayer, sir, it hurt my prayer.

-a writ from a court commanding police to perform specified acts
+a judicial writ commanding police to perform specified acts

 Mockingly quoting the